Platonove

 Platonove (Платонове) is a village located in the Podilsk Raion of Odesa Oblast, Ukraine.
-Platonov has 37 inhabitants (2001) and the village has an area of 0.028 km².
+It belongs to Okny settlement hromada, one of the hromadas of Ukraine.
+Platonove has 37 inhabitants (2001) and the village has an area of 0.028 km².

 Platonove is located in the southwestern part of Ukraine, close to the Moldovan border, and has an international border crossing near the village.
 The Highway M13, which is part of the European route E584, runs through the village.